We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 Bus schedules are available here.

-How Do You Use The Bus In Cyprus?
+How To Pay For a Bus In Cyprus?

 The most common and the most easy way is to pay cash to the driver when boarding the bus.